 The white grape variety comes from Portugal.
 The name means "sheep's tail" and indicates the shape of the grapes.
-Synonyms are Rabigato, Rabo de Ovelha Branco, Rabo de Ovelha de Colares - listed in the VIVC catalog as independent, Rabo de Ovella ( Portugal ); Fernan Piriz ( Spain ).
-She may despite morphological Similarities not with the variety Rabigato (Rabo de Gato = cat's tail).
-It is also no mutation the red variety Negramoll (Rabo de Ovelho Tinto).
-According to DNA analysis exists one Parent-offspring relationship with the Spanish variety Cayetana Blanca as well as with the Portuguese variety Vital, The medium to late ripening vine is prone to real mildew.
-Botrytis and water stress, but resistant to Verrieseln, It produces aromatic, high-alcohol white wines, which are mostly used as a blend.
+Synonyms are Rabigato, Rabo de Ovelha Branco, Rabo de Ovelha de Colares - listed as independent in the VIVC catalog, Rabo de Ovella ( Portugal ); Fernan Piriz ( Spain ).
+In spite of morphological No similarities to the variety Rabigato (Rabo de Gato = cat tail) can be confused.
+It is also none mutation of the red variety Negramoll (Rabo de Ovelho Tinto).
+According to DNA analysis there is one Parent-offspring relationship with the Spanish variety Cayetana Blanca as well as with the Portuguese variety Vital, The medium to late ripening vine is susceptible to real ones mildew.
+Botrytis and water stress but resistant to Verrieseln, It produces aromatic, alcohol-rich white wines, which are mostly used as a blend.
 The variety is in the fields Alentejo and Beiras grown.
-The acreage in 2010 was 908 hectares with a strong downward trend (ten years earlier it had been 2,330 hectares).
+The area under cultivation in 2010 was 908 hectares with a strongly falling trend (ten years earlier it had been 2,330 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012